Shares Rebound on Signs of Progress in Battling Virus

-Asian shares and U.S. futures rebounded on Monday as investors grasped at threads of hope that the battle against the coronavirus pandemic may be making some progress in some hard-hit areas.
+World shares rose Monday as investors gleaned hope from signs that the battle against the coronavirus pandemic may be making some progress in some hard-hit areas.

-Markets in Tokyo and Sydney gained more than 4% on Monday and Hong Kong climbed 2.3%.
-New York futures were more than 4% higher.

-The gains followed another Friday session of losses after the U.S. said employers cut 701,000 more jobs than they added last month, the first drop in nearly a decade.
-Investors fled the market ahead of the weekend.
+Benchmarks were up about 3% in Paris and Frankfurt and Tokyo jumped more than 4%.

-Oil prices fell back after a meeting between OPEC and Russia reportedly was delayed until April 9.
+Oil prices fell back after reports said a meeting between OPEC and Russia reportedly has been delayed until April 9.

-Reports have shown the number of people dying appears to be slowing in New York City, Spain and Italy.
-The news was cautiously welcomed by leaders, who also noted that any gains could easily be reversed if people did not continue to adhere to strict lockdowns.
+The number of people dying appears to be slowing in New York City, Spain and Italy, news that was cautiously welcomed by leaders.
+But they noted that any gains could easily be reversed if people did not continue to adhere to strict lockdowns.
+Japan was preparing to ramp up its own precautions, reacting to worries that the virus is spreading more rapidly than earlier thought.

 “Hundreds of people are passing away each day from the pandemic, but less so than previous days, giving markets hope that the lockdown measures are finally starting to prove effective,” Jeffrey Halley of Oanda said in a commentary.